Quick Facts About New Car Prices

 The Higher Costs of Car Insurance

-With tariffs on imported cars and some car parts, it’s likely auto insurance rates will climb higher, even as car owners are already stretched to their limits on insurance costs.
-According to the Bureau of Labor Statistics, car insurance costs were 7% higher in May than a year earlier.
-Bankrate says car insurance averages about $2,680 a year for full coverage.
+With tariffs on imported cars and some car parts, it’s likely that auto insurance rates will climb higher, even as car owners are already stretched to their limits on insurance costs.
+According to the Bureau of Labor Statistics, car insurance costs were 4.7% higher in July than a year earlier.
+Bankrate says car insurance costs an average of $2,671 a year for full coverage.
 Full coverage, called comprehensive car insurance, covers natural disasters like wildfires, hurricanes, floods, and accidents.
 Before you seal the deal and sign anything for a new vehicle, compare quotes for car insurance.

 What to Expect: Looking Ahead